Today in this post, I will talk about the top 10 in-demand technology jobs in 2020.

 Before we start, I want you to know that this list isn’t in a particular order but I’ve taken into account things like Salary, Growth Rate, Securities, etc.

 So, the goal of this post is to list the jobs and little bit of talk about each position entails and some of the skills you need.
 I am not going too much into salaries because there are so many factors including experience, company, location, and all that stuff.
 There are a lot of online resources if you want to check the average salary for each position.
-So, the first job is:
+So, lets start and below is the list of most in-demand technology jobs of 2020:

 #1 Cyber Security Engineer